Suspect in killings of 22 elderly Texans goes on trial again

 Associated Press

-DALLAS (AP) — A man accused of killing 22 elderly women while stealing jewelry and other valuables in the Dallas area has been linked by DNA evidence to one of the deaths, a prosecutor said Monday as his third trial began.
-The development could counter earlier defense claims that all the evidence against him is circumstantial.
+DALLAS (AP) — A man accused of killing 22 elderly women in the Dallas area and stealing jewelry and valuables has been linked by DNA evidence to one of the deaths, a prosecutor said Monday.
+The development could counter earlier defense claims that all the evidence against Billy Chemirmir is circumstantial.

-Billy Chemirmir, 49, is being tried for murder in the death of 87-year-old Mary Brooks.
-He was sentenced to life without parole after being found guilty in April in a retrial over the smothering death of 81-year-old Lu Thi Harris.
+Chemirmir, 49, is on trial for capital murder in the death of 87-year-old Mary Brooks.

+It’s Chemirmir’s third trial.
+His first trial, in the smothering death of 81-year-old Lu Thi Harris, ended in a mistrial last November when the jury deadlocked.
+He was retried and found guilty in April and sentenced to life without parole.
 If convicted in Brooks’ death, he’ll receive a second sentence of life without parole.
-His first trial in Harris’ death ended in a mistrial last November when the jury deadlocked.

-Prosecutor Glen Fitzmartin said in opening statements that in addition to presenting evidence during this trial in the deaths of Brooks and Harris, he would also show that DNA links Chemirmir to the death of 80-year-old Martha Williams.
+Prosecutor Glen Fitzmartin said in opening statements that while presenting evidence in the deaths of Brooks and Harris, he would also show that DNA links Chemirmir to the death of 80-year-old Martha Williams.

 Chemirmir has maintained his innocence.
-His attorney entered a not guilty plea on his behalf Monday, but declined for now to make an opening statement.
+His attorney entered a not guilty plea on his behalf Monday, but declined to make an opening statement.

+His arrest was set in motion in March 2018 when Mary Annis Bartel — 91 at the time — told police that a man had forced his way into her apartment at an independent living community for seniors, tried to smother her with a pillow and took her jewelry.

+Before Bartel died in 2020, she described the attack in a taped interview that was played to jurors Monday, as it was in the earlier trials.
+She said the minute she opened her door and saw a man wearing green rubber gloves, she knew she was in “grave danger.”

 In a video interview with police, Chemirmir told a detective that he made money buying and selling jewelry and had also worked as a caregiver and a security guard.

-Most of the people Chemirmir is accused of killing lived in apartments at independent living communities for older people, where Chemirmir allegedly forced his way into apartments or posed as a handyman.
-He’s also accused of killing women in private homes, including the widow of a man he had cared for in his job as an at-home caregiver.

-Chemirmir’s arrest was set in motion in March 2018 when Mary Annis Bartel — 91 at the time — told police that a man had forced his way into her apartment at an independent living community for seniors, tried to smother her with a pillow and took her jewelry.
+As Williams’ family cleaned out her home, they discovered “there was something not right,” including missing items and a pillow with an odd stain, he said.

+DNA found on that pillow can’t exclude Chemirmir, Fitzmartin said, and a search of Chemirmir’s vehicle turned up gloves with DNA that was a match for Williams.

-Dallas County District Attorney John Creuzot, a Democrat, decided to seek life sentences rather than the death penalty when he tried Chemirmir on two of his 13 capital murder cases in the county.
+Dallas County District Attorney John Creuzot, a Democrat, sought life sentences rather than the death penalty when he tried Chemirmir on two of his 13 capital murder cases.

 In an interview with The Dallas Morning News, Creuzot said he’s not against the death penalty, but among things he considers when deciding whether to pursue it are the time it takes before someone is executed, the costs of appeals and whether the person would still be a danger to society behind bars.
 Chemirmir, he added, is “going to die in the penitentiary.”